Andrew Friedman

 Andrew Friedman is an American professional baseball executive.
 He is currently the president of baseball operations of the Los Angeles Dodgers of Major League Baseball (MLB).
-He previously served as the general manager for MLB’s Tampa Bay Rays, where Sporting News named him Executive of the Year in 2008.
+He previously served as the general manager for MLB's Tampa Bay Rays, where Sporting News named him Executive of the Year in 2008.
 That year, for the first time in franchise history, the Rays both qualified for the playoffs and played in the World Series.
 In Los Angeles, as of 2025, Friedman and the Dodgers have won three World Series, five pennants, and nine division titles since he took the job after the 2014 season.
-Baseball America called the Dodgers the model franchise in the sport under Friedman’s tenure as President.
+Baseball America called the Dodgers the model franchise in the sport under Friedman's tenure as President.

 Early and personal life

 Friedman was born in Houston and is Jewish.
-His father J. Kent Friedman was a lawyer who played college baseball for Tulane.
-Friedman attended and played baseball as a center fielder and leadoff hitter for Episcopal High School in Houston.
+His father, J. Kent Friedman, known as Kenny, is a lawyer who played college baseball for Tulane.
+Andrew Friedman attended and played baseball as a center fielder and leadoff hitter for Episcopal High School in Houston.

-Friedman subsequently attended Tulane University on a baseball scholarship.
+Friedman attended Tulane University on a baseball scholarship.
 He played center field for the Green Wave, but was hit by a pitch that broke his left hand in the fall of his freshman year.
 He returned from that injury the following year, but then separated his left shoulder while sliding headfirst into third base.
-He earned a B.S. in management with a concentration in finance at Tulane's Freeman School of Business in 1999.
+He earned a B.S. in management, with a concentration in finance, at Tulane's Freeman School of Business in 1999.

-Friedman was next an analyst with Bear Stearns from 1999–2002, and then was an associate at MidMark Capital, a private equity firm from 2002-04.
+Friedman was next an analyst with Bear Stearns from 1999 to 2002, and then was an associate at MidMark Capital, a private equity firm from 2002 to 2004.

 He and his wife, Robin, live in Pasadena, California, with their three children.